Application Deadline through PTCAS:

 Advanced Standing and Transfer Students

 Regardless of previous educational or work experience, all students are required to complete the entire physical therapist curriculum.
 No advanced placement, transfer credit, or credit for experiential learning will be granted.

-Seton Hall University does not participate in PTCAS.
+Seton Hall University participates in PTCAS.
 Seats fill quickly, and applicants are encouraged to apply as early as possible.
-The committee will evaluate applications for admission received up to the January 15th deadline; however, review of applications received after this date will continue until maximal class enrollment is reached.
+The committee will evaluate applications for admission received up to the November 17, 2014, deadline; however, review of applications received after this date will continue until maximal class enrollment is reached.
 All prerequisites must be complete prior to starting the program.
 Students with incomplete prerequisites may apply; however, they must state how they will satisfy the prerequisites no later than June 1st of the year prior to the start of the program.
 Applicants may be asked to provide proof of enrollment in any outstanding prerequisite courses.
 Information regarding application procedures and deadlines may be obtained from the Doctor of Physical Therapy Program, School of Health and Medical Sciences, (973) 275-2051.